Posted by SCRUMstudy® on February 16, 2023

 Categories: Agile SBOK® Guide Scrum Scrum Master Sprint Backlog

 Managing risk must be done proactively, and it is an iterative process that should begin at project inception and continue throughout the life of the project.
-The process of managing risk should follow some standardized steps to ensure that risks are identified, evaluated, and a proper course of action is determined and acted upon accordingly.
+The process of risk management should follow some standardized steps to ensure that risks are identified, evaluated, and a proper course of action is determined and acted upon accordingly.

 In a Scrum environment, risks are generally minimized, largely due to the work being done in Sprints whereby a continuous series of Deliverables is produced in very short cycles, Deliverables are compared to expectations, and the Product Owner is actively engaged in the project.
 However, even in the simplest of projects, things can go wrong, so it is important to have a strategy to identify and address risks.